sunny/actor/README.md

 ### Outputs

 An actor can return multiple arguments.
-Declare them using `output` to help clarify what this service does.
-This adds a setter to let you, modify the context from inside your actor:
+Declare them using `output`, which adds a setter method to let you modify the result from your actor:

 ```rb
 class BuildGreeting < Actor